wdi-sf-jan-2014/notes/javascript_bdd_with_jasmine.md

 If you have Sublime Text 3, enable Automatically linting on edit or save

 #### Exercise: Write some js code in Sublime and play with JSHint

+## JS BDD Testing with Jasmine

+### Together: name some reasons why we should test our code

+### WARNING: Don't watch the Jasmine Railscast yet!

+### Basic Jasmine syntax

+#### It's like RSpec, but with JS

+In RSpec, what 2 arguments do the `describe`, `it` methods take?

+Like in RSpec with ruby, in Jasmine with JS, which is based on RSpec, `describe` and `it` are `functions` that are applied to/take two arguments.
+With RSpec, the second argument is a block; with Jasmine, the second argument is an anonymous `function`.

+A test suite begins with `describe`, with two parameters:

+* A `string` giving the test suite a name
+* An anonymous `function` that implements the test suite

+#### Together: Let's take a look at a suite that I had written